Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-could-you-be-flight-free-in-2022.html.markdown

 Of course, Covid is making everything very difficult right now.

-To help plan your overland travel you could go to Byway.travel, headed up by Cat.
-There’s also the No Fly Travel Club that can help you as well, which you’ll find at noflytravel.club.
-And if you want to plan your own trips, go to seat61.com for information about travelling to any destination in the world without flying.
+To help plan your overland travel you could go to [Byway.travel](https://www.byway.travel/), headed up by Cat.
+There’s also the [No Fly Travel Club](https://noflytravel.club/) that can help you as well, and if you want to plan your own trips, go to [The Man in Seat 61](https://www.seat61.com/) for information about travelling to any destination in the world without flying.

 Miriam lives in Dublin, so her pledge counts towards the Ireland total, rather than the UK pledge.
-You can pledge from anywhere in the world – if you want to find out the worldwide pledge total you can go to the Swedish site that started the whole campaign, which is We Stay on the Ground.org
+You can pledge from anywhere in the world – if you want to find out the worldwide pledge total you can go to the Swedish site that started the whole campaign, which is [westayontheground.org](https://vihallerosspajorden.se/in-english/)

 Miriam wasn’t sure about taking the pledge but has found it to be a positive thing.
 We hear from a lot of people who aren’t sure if they could really commit to a pledge like this, but we find again and again that once people give it a try, they find that actually, taking a year off flying is really achievable.
 There can be many positives to it, and the pledge can be the prompt they need to try out a more sustainable lifestyle.
 We’re not saying you can never fly again, but one year often leads to another, and it can lead to a really positive lifestyle change.

+> "Once people give it a try, they find that taking a year off flying is really achievable."

 Slow travel is definitely about relaxing and enjoying the sights and sounds, and it’s such a great way to see the world.